Mylinde/FreeGPT/README.md

 - Client runs also as PWA
 - Reader mode by double tap in PWA
 - Save conversation as pdf from reader mode
-- Share conversation from reader mode
+- Share conversation as text from reader mode
 - Awesomefont replaced with material icons
 - light/dark theme follows the system
 - 3rd party sources stored local